cndctr/insnc/README.md

 # 🏦 insnc — Alfa-Bank Web API CLI

 `insnc` is a command-line tool for accessing your Alfa-Bank account data via the web API used by [insnc.by](https://insnc.by).
-It supports secure login, history retrieval, and export to Excel — all without using a browser.

 ---